maciejjan/dhnb24-dumy-test/README.md

 The file `methods.R` contains some functions that are called in `main.R`, namely the n-gram-based vectorization and Chinese Whispers clustering.

+This is a change I made directly on Github.

 Mari tried to add something
 This is now my change.